 - When you have a load of plastic bags and wrap to recycle, take them to the drop-off while you run other errands.

-by Cynthia Bachhuber, Babywearing International of Madison
+by Cynthia Bachhuber, Madison Babywearing

 For all the bouncy seats, swings, baby gyms, and strollers that crowd your house, I’m willing to bet that baby spends much of her time being toted around in-arms.
 They love it.
 We love it…sometimes.
 Other times though, you need a hand for the toddler, or you have to do the dishes, or you just want to make yourself a sandwich.
 Enter, baby carriers.
 Parents have been using tools to keep themselves hands-free while carrying babe since the beginning of time.
 A carrier should definitely be high on your list of baby essentials.

 Check out this breakdown of different types of carriers and what you may see at Half Pint.
 Also, be sure to like Babywearing International of Madison.
 We meet monthly to try out carriers and help each other with tips.
 All babywearers welcome! (all of these pictures are of members of the club!)

 Stretchy wraps hug your baby to you with three layers of cozy, stretch jersey.
 Brands you may encounter at Half Pint include Moby, Boba, Sleepy Wrap and K’Tan.
 There are slight variations in feel, but these all function the same.
 These types of wraps are great for newborns.
 They’re soft, snuggly, and very secure.
 On the other hand, stretchy wraps can feel quite hot (not a big problem for fall/winter babies).
 They are also only safe for carrying on your front and often feel unsupportive once baby reaches roughly 15 pounds.